We make our collections accessible online in lots of ways. This guide explains how.

 Digital content – available onsite

-From Autumn 2020 a wide range of content will be available on dedicated digital terminals in the archive and library reading room.
+From 2021 a wide range of content will be available on dedicated digital terminals in the archive and library reading room.
 This will include access to “born-digital” archives.

 Digital teaching with collections